Featured in...

 • Ask the DWP officer to leave your home if you feel uncomfortable or do not wish to continue with the interview.

-What Happens if You Owe the DWP Money?
+What Happens if You Owe Money?

 If a DWP compliance officer does decide that you have been overpaid for benefits for some reason, you will need to pay this back.
 Some of these overpayments may occur due to the following: